Balanced softmax cross-entropy for incremental learning with and without memory: Experiments

 \subsubsection{Class-incremental Learning with memory}

-The average incremental accuracy (Top-1) on CIFAR100, ImageNet-Subset and ImageNet of our methods and the different baselines are reported in Table~\ref{tab:averageAcc} using 5, 10 and 25 incremental steps settings.
+The average incremental accuracy (Top-1) on CIFAR100, ImageNet-Subset, and ImageNet of our methods and the different baselines are reported in Table~\ref{tab:averageAcc} using 5, 10, and 25 incremental steps settings.
 For a fair comparison, each method uses a growing memory containing exactly 20 examples per class.

-First, we use the IL-Baseline to support the importance of bias mitigation for large-scale incremental learning as this approach does not use any bias mitigation method and to highlight the difference between the Standard Softmax Cross-Entropy and the Balanced Softmax Cross-Entropy.
-On every dataset and in every setting, using the Balanced Softmax Cross-Entropy to train the IL-Baseline instead of the Standard Softmax Cross-Entropy loss, the average incremental accuracy is increased by a very large margin.
+First, we use the IL-Baseline to support the importance of bias mitigation for large-scale incremental learning.
+This approach does not use any bias mitigation method and thus highlights the difference between the Standard Softmax Cross-Entropy and the Balanced Softmax Cross-Entropy.
+On every dataset and in every setting, using the Balanced Softmax Cross-Entropy to train the IL-Baseline instead of the Standard Softmax Cross-Entropy loss results in a huge increase of the average incremental accuracy.
 Moreover, by using the meta-learning algorithm to learn the weighting coefficient $\alpha$ instead of using the fixed value of 1.0 it is possible to further improve the average incremental accuracy of the IL-Baseline.
 The largest improvement appears on CIFAR100 with 5 and 10 incremental steps.
-However on ImageNet-Subset and ImageNet, the Meta Balanced Softmax Cross-Entropy does not perform significantly better than the Balanced Softmax Cross-Entropy and may even perform worst.
+However, on ImageNet-Subset and ImageNet, there are no significant advantage for the Meta Balanced Softmax Cross-Entropy over the Balanced Softmax Cross-Entropy, and in some cases the Meta Balanced Softmax Cross-Entropy performs worse.
 On the demanding 25 incremental steps settings, even though the Meta Balanced Softmax Cross-Entropy achieves better performance than the Balanced Softmax Cross-Entropy during the first few incremental steps, its performance deteriorates in the long term and achieves a lower average incremental accuracy at the end.
 Overall, the IL-Baseline trained with the Balanced Softmax Cross-Entropy achieves superior average incremental accuracy than BiC~\citep{wu2019large} and similar performances to LUCIR~\citep{Hou_2019_CVPR}.